 Drinking water too fast can negatively affect their health, and there are several reasons you should ensure that they aren’t slurping down their water at record speeds.

 Canine bloat is one of the most concerning reasons, and it can become fatal quickly.
 When dogs eat or drink too fast, they ingest air that swells in their stomach and causes bloat.

 There are two types of bloat to look out for:

 - Gastric Dilation (GD) is when the stomach expands due to too much air and is relieved by pumping the stomach.

-- Gastric Dilatation and Volvulus (GDV) is when the stomach twists due to bloat and requires life-saving surgery to correct.
+- Gastric Dilatation and Volvulus (GDV) occur when the stomach twists due to bloat and requires life-saving surgery.
 It usually happens when a dog is too active after eating or drinking.

 Dogs drinking too fast can also cause vomiting, or the water can be immediately regurgitated.
 It should be noted that dogs that vomit after drinking too much continuously are at risk of dehydration and a loss of electrolytes, which can be dangerous.